ireaneus/CDI/docs/ChurchHistory/CHS6Assignment.md

 ## Question 3

-3. *Is it “Either/Or” or “Both/And”?*
+*Is it “Either/Or” or “Both/And”?*

 > The history of the creeds shows that the Church never viewed worship and doctrine as an either/or choice, but as a necessary both/and.
 True worship flows from a right understanding of who Christ is, and sound doctrine naturally leads believers to praise, not pride.
 As J. S. Whale observed, the Church’s safest language about Christ is often found in worship, yet this worship must be anchored in truth or it easily drifts into sentimentality or error.
 The Christological heresies forced the Church to clarify doctrine not to suppress worship, but to protect it—because a Christ who is less than fully God cannot save, and a Christ who is less than fully human cannot redeem humanity (**John 1:14; Colossians 2:9**).
 The creeds preserved this balance by setting boundaries rather than explaining away the mystery, allowing believers to sing, confess, and adore the true Christ while remaining faithful to apostolic teaching (**1 Corinthians 11:19; Deuteronomy 29:29**).
 Therefore, Christian faith is strongest when worship and doctrine remain united, as loving God with heart and mind together guards the Church from error and deepens devotion to Christ.

+## Question 4

-4. *Discuss the major heresies about Christ – page 123 in textbook & Chart 26.*
+*Discuss the major heresies about Christ – page 123 in textbook & Chart 26.*

+The major heresies about Christ in the early church all revolved around who Jesus is—specifically His divinity, humanity, and the relationship between the two.
+Some denied His full deity, others His full humanity, and still others confused or divided His natures. *Arianism* taught that Christ was a created being, not fully God, directly contradicting Scripture that presents Him as eternal and divine (e.g., **John 1:1, Colossians 1:15–17**). *Docetism* denied Christ’s true humanity, claiming He only appeared to be human, undermining the reality of the incarnation and the atonement (**1 John 4:2–3**). *Apollinarianism* affirmed Christ’s deity but denied a full human nature by claiming He lacked a human mind, which compromised His ability to fully represent humanity. *Nestorianism* divided Christ into two persons—one divine and one human—rather than one person with two natures, while *Eutychianism (Monophysitism)* blended His natures into one, confusing deity and humanity.
+In response, the church carefully articulated orthodox Christology through councils, especially Chalcedon (AD 451), confessing that Jesus Christ is one person in two natures, fully God and fully man, without confusion, change, division, or separation.
+These heresies mattered because any distortion of Christ’s person ultimately distorts the gospel itself—only a Savior who is truly God and truly man can accomplish true redemption.

 ## Question 5